 As we’re implementing Quality Matters, we’ve set goals and completed a number of initiatives in just a short period of time.
 The TLC has offered the Applying the Quality Matters Rubric (APPQMR) Workshop to a number of faculty and staff who are interested in increasing the quality of their courses and serving as leaders of online learning.
 A few faculty members have participated in informal reviews and edits with an instructional designer, in order to prepare for official reviews and course certifications.
-We have one course that has completed an official review and now has the Quality Matters Certification.
+We have three courses that have completed an official review and now have the Quality Matters Certification.

 - Assist faculty in applying and integrating the QM rubric in online and hybrid courses at Clarkson University

 - Increase the quality of all courses at Clarkson University by using Quality Matters design principles

 - Applying Quality Matters Rubric (APPQMR) Workshops: Regularly offering in house training for faculty on how to use the Quality Matters Rubric to review ones own course and potentially others.
 Learn about what is measured and how to implement.
 Check schedule for upcoming sessions.